Most pages in a site section should have Site-section navigation set to display.

 The title should generally be the name of the site (eg LGBTI equality).

-What you put in the Site-section navigation title field will display as a heading at the top of the menu.
+What you put in the Site-section navigation title field will display as a heading at the top of the menu on that page.

 If you don’t fill in this field, nothing will be displayed and the menu will look a bit odd.
-This title helps users to orientate themselves in the subsite/website.
+This title helps users to orientate themselves in the site section.

 Copy and paste in the name of the menu from another page in your site (for example, LGBTI equality).